The Foundations of Investing: Part IV, Everything Compounds

 2. We don’t need to be perfect for decades to have good outcomes, we just need to the best we can today and keep doing that repeatedly over time and we will be exponentially better off in the long run.
 Rather than putting too much pressure on yourself to be perfect, its about finding the right balance that works for today and tweaking it as you go

-The best investors in the world all share two traits, regardless of their investment approach: temperament and discipline.
+The best investors in the world all share two traits regardless of their investment approach: temperament and discipline.
 That is because it is our repeated behaviors- regardless of what they are- will have the biggest impact on our outcomes.
 If we choose to panic when markets sell-off, wait for “the perfect time”, or ignore our finances all together these choices will compound.
 While we may not notice the impact of these choices in the short-term, they will dictate how things turn out in the long-term.

 What is funny about compounding, is that is not just a force that applies to investing.
-In fact, it touches every single part of our lives.
+It touches every single part of our lives.
 James Clear wrote in his book Atomic Habits: “Time magnifies the margin between success and failure.
 It will multiply whatever you feed it.
 Good habits make time your ally.
 Bad habits make time your enemy.”
 Let’s use diet as an example.
 Shane Parrish describes this concept: When we watch people make small choices, like order a salad at lunch instead of a burger, the difference of a few hundred calories doesn’t seem to matter much.
 In the moment that’s true.
 These small decisions don’t matter all that much.
 However, as days turn to weeks and weeks to months and months to years those tiny repeatable choices compound.”
 This applies to anything in life that requires an investment of money, time, or energy.

 The farther you zoom out, the clearer it becomes just how much small repeatable actions have outsized impacts on our lives.
 Ravi Nagarajan said it well: “one of the ironies of life is that many bad habits provide immediate rewards while negative consequences are concealed for a long period of time.
 Good habits often seem to offer the opposite scenario: immediate discomfort that is only rewarded in the long run.”
 It doesn’t matter if we are talking about our finances, physical health, mental health, intellect, learning new skills, or relationships.
 The more we put in (or don’t) to the things that matter most over a long period of time, the more noticeable the impact will be down the road.
 Invest accordingly.
 Everything compounds.